 Icelandic Ring Road

-Travelling Around Iceland is the best way to see and photograph the huge variety of Icelandic landscapes.
+Travelling around Iceland is the best way to see and photograph the huge variety of Icelandic landscapes.
 I have circumnavigated Iceland many times.
-Once I drove around the ring road 3 times in one summer.
-Iceland’s Ring Road is also called #1 highway.
+I drove around the ring road three times in one summer.
+Iceland’s Ring Road is also called the #1 highway.
 It is almost 800 miles and would take 16 hours to drive non-stop around Iceland.

 Adventure Detours

-Although locations dotted along the ring road are spectacular, like Jökulsárlón Glacier lagoon, Vestrahorn mountain and Goðafoss waterfall, it is well worth deviating from highway one to double your adventure.
+Although locations dotted along the ring road are spectacular, like Jökulsárlón Glacier Lagoon, Vestrahorn Mountain, and Goðafoss waterfall, it is well worth deviating from Highway 1 to double your adventure.
 The Snæfellsness Peninsula or the golden circle are detours that can be covered in a day.
 Iceland’s Westfjords is a serious detour which requires a couple of days.

 Travel Guide

-This Iceland travel guide will help you to decide the duration and any detours for anyone planing to self drive around Iceland.
-If you are not keen to drive yourself or manage your own hotel bookings, this guide will help you choose a mini bus tour with local guides and onboard facilities.
-If you are a small group, or you want to invest in your photography, then a private tour around Iceland could be the best travel option.
+This Iceland travel guide will help you decide the duration and any detours for anyone planning to self-drive around Iceland.
+If you are not keen to drive yourself or manage your own hotel bookings, this guide will help you choose a minibus tour with local guides and onboard facilities.
+If you are a small group or you want to invest in your photography, then a private tour around Iceland could be the best travel option.

 Tours Around Iceland